urgdog/urg.systems/thonks/new-home.md

 ---

 # how to be house shaman like urg
+### you are 'previous owner' now
 did you buy a new cave? is this your first time buying a cave? it's scary, i know.
-And everyone tries to screw you over the whole time, nobody is helping, but everyone acts like they are helping.
+And everyone tries to screw you over the whole time, nobody is helping, but everyone acts like they helping.
 Very un-shaman-like behavior, but, such is capitalism.

 Luckily, Urg has compiled list of things to teach on their first time